 Read More From Patientslounge

 My mother drove me to her house, where I would stay for the next two weeks.
-The first few days, my neck was immobile and I was very tired.
-I began taking the synthetic thyroid hormone pills.
-Within a week, my energy began to return and I was able to partially move my neck.
+For the first few days, my neck was immobile, and I was very tired.
+I began taking synthetic thyroid hormone pills.
+Within a week, my energy began to return, and I was able to partially move my neck.
 When my sense of humor re-emerged, I knew that I was getting better.

-My recovery went well, and two weeks after the operation I met with my Thyroid Guy to “check in” and find out the results of the pathology report on the removed thyroid tissue.
-I quickly learned that I had cancer, with 100% certainty.
-The good news was, my cancerous thyroid gland had been removed.
-The bad news was, since it was definitely cancer, I now had to undergo a Radioactive Iodine Treatment to kill any remaining cancerous cells in my body.
+My recovery went well, and two weeks after the operation, I met with my thyroid guy to “check-in” and find out the results of the pathology report on the removed thyroid tissue.
+I quickly learned that I had cancer with 100% certainty.
+The good news was that my cancerous thyroid gland had been removed.
+The bad news was that since it was definitely cancer, I now had to undergo a radioactive iodine treatment to kill any remaining cancerous cells in my body.
 Radioactive iodine has been used for more than 40 years to treat thyroid cancer.

-In summary, this treatment requires a patient to ingest radioactive iodine pills then undergo special scanning to confirm that most of the remaining thyroid cells have been eliminated.
+In summary, this treatment requires a patient to ingest radioactive iodine pills and then undergo special scanning to confirm that most of the remaining thyroid cells have been eliminated.
 As the iodine is radioactive, patients must be placed in isolation for three days to minimize radioactive exposure to others.
-The next seven days, patients are no longer isolated, but have to stay six feet away from other people.
-Side effects can include sore throat, nausea and headaches.
+For seven days after that, patients are no longer isolated but still have to stay six feet away from other people.
+Side effects can include sore throat, nausea, and headaches.